DataDog/integrations-core/otel/README.md

 For further information on the Datadog exporter settings and how to configure the pipeline, see [Datadog exporter for OpenTelemetry Collector][3].

-See the [Metrics section][5] for a list of metrics that are provided by this check.
+See the [Metrics section][5] for metrics types and [metadata.csv][8] for a list of metrics provided by this check.
 If you're using the `hostmetrics` receiver as in the sample configuration above.
 You can send arbitrary metrics with other OpenTelemetry Collector components.

 Different groups of metrics can be enabled and customized by following the [hostmetrics receiver instructions][4].
 CPU and disk metrics are not available on macOS.